bibinvincent55/Top100-coding/README.md

 ## Top100-coding ##
-Download the repo contents and open in jupyter notebook For testing purpose, only small dataset is used
+* Download the repo contents and open in jupyter notebook.
+* For testing purpose, only small dataset is used
-I don't know how to host jupyter notebook code in github.
+* I don't know how to host jupyter notebook code in github.

 # Project Title:
 Movie Recommendation System